mseemann/angular2-mdl/README.md

 <link rel="stylesheet" href="https://code.getmdl.io/1.1.3/material.indigo-pink.min.css" />
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons" rel="stylesheet">
 ```
-Under https://getmdl.io/customize/index.html you'll find a customizing tool to change the theme colors.
+Under http://mseemann.io/angular2-mdl/theme you'll find a customizing tool to change the theme colors.

 ### How to use the scss files from material-design-lite
-But there is also another way.
 This package includes the scss files from material-design-lite.
 With these files you are able to change the colors and other variables in your own scss files:

 ```scss